matteobarbera/mavlab_wiki_fork/introduction.md

 ## Cyberzoo

 ### Getting Access to the Cyberzoo
 Getting access to the Cyberzoo requires contacting the administration of the Aerospace Structures and Materials department in order to get the card activated.
-The current secretary to contact is Marianne de Knegt: M.deKnegt-Overduin@tudelft.nl
+The current secretary to contact is Gemma van der Windt (G.J.M.vanderWindt@tudelft.nl).

 Normal access to the Aircraft hall is restricted to until 6pm and only on work-days.
 Furthermore, you can only enter from the main entrance.